javimolon/pizza-ingredients-prediction/README.md

 ```

 ## How to run the code
-To run the code you need to run the following command in your terminal:
+To run the code you need to run the following command in your directory terminal:
 ```bash
 python3 code/all_orders.py
 ```